ChristopherAMyers/AmberFD/README.md

 # AmberFD

-Full documentation (work in progress) for all the methods, arguments, and tools available in AmberFD can be found in it's separate documentation page: https://christopheramyers.github.io/AmberFD_Documentation/html/index.html
+Full documentation (work in progress) for all the methods, arguments, and tools available in AmberFD can be found in it's separate [documentation page](https://christopheramyers.github.io/AmberFD_Documentation/html/index.html)

 This package incorporates a Fluctuating Density based model for MD simulations performed with OpenMM.
-Similar to a fluctuating charge model, this model incorporates explic polarization into a simulation by adjusting the density sites at each time step so that the electrostatic energy is minimized.
-Additionally, The forces incorporated here uses atom centered monopole densities, described by Slater functions for the electrons and point-particles for the nuclei, to encorporate effects of electron overlap between atomic sites.
+Similar to a fluctuating charge model, this model incorporates explicit polarization into a simulation by adjusting the density sites at each time step so that the electrostatic energy is minimized.
+Additionally, The forces incorporated here uses atom centered monopole densities, described by Slater functions for the electrons and point-particles for the nuclei, to incorporate effects of electron overlap between atomic sites.

 This model replaces the nonbonded interactions for RNA nucleobases only.
 Everything else that is simulated in an OpenMM system remains the same.
 In order to construct a simple, traditional openmm simulation, one may